Share your information in a digital format

 Safe and trusted digital identity services

 It’s important that people and organisations can share their digital identity information safely and securely.
-Organisations receiving digital identity information need to know that the information is trusted.
+Organisations receiving digital identity information need to know that the information can be trusted.

-The Digital Identity Services Trust Framework Act 2023 sets out how accredited digital identity providers and their services must work in Aotearoa, to ensure that people’s information and privacy is protected.
+The Digital Identity Services Trust Framework Act 2023 sets out how accredited digital identity providers and their services must provide services in Aotearoa, to ensure that people’s information and privacy is protected.

-Digital identity service providers can apply for accreditation under the Digital Identity Services Trust Framework.
+Digital identity service providers can apply to be accredited under the Digital Identity Services Trust Framework.

 Rules and regulations for digital identity services

-To be accredited under the trust framework, services must meet certain security and privacy rules and regulations.
+To be accredited under the Trust Framework, services must meet the rules and regulations.

-Accreditation is opt-in.
+Accreditation is not mandatory.
 While digital identity service providers do not need to become accredited to deliver a service, there are benefits.
 Users can be more confident that accredited services are trustworthy and will protect their personal information.
+Additionally, replying parties have confidence in the information that they receive.

 Trust Framework Authority

-The Trust Framework Authority is the regulator for accredited digital identity services.
-The regulator is responsible for accrediting digital identity providers and services, and making sure New Zealand’s digital identity environment is working as it should.
+The Trust Framework Authority is the regulator for accredited digital identity services, ensuring accredited providers continue to meet the requirements for accreditation, responding to complaints, investigating non-compliance, and making sure New Zealand’s digital identity environment is working as it should.

 Providers of digital identity services